wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store_1-0.md

 For instructions on how to verify the Edge Data Store installation, see [Verify installation](xref:VerifyInstallation1-0).

-**Note:** If the Linux system is on Ubuntu 20.04 or higher you will need to install the libicu63 package prior to installing Edge Data Store.
+**Note:** For devices using Ubuntu 20.04 or higher, install the libicu63 package prior to installing Edge Data Store.

 ### Download the distribution file